 A wonderful weekend for the Aga Khan Studs

-Siyarafina and Zarkallani win at Longchamp while H.H. the Aga Khan is honoured at The Curragh
+Siyarafina and Zarkallani win at Longchamp while H.H. the Aga Khan is honoured at The Curragh.

 ...

-Siyarafina winning the Gr.1 Prix Saint-Alary.
+Siyarafina winning the Gr.1 Prix Saint-Alary

-Siyarafina and Zarkallani win at Longchamp while H.H. the Aga Khan is honoured at The Curragh The weekend was a memorable one in both France and Ireland as the blue-blooded Siyarafina and Zarkallani shone at Longchamp and The Curragh opened its new grandstand, named in honour of H.H. the Aga Khan.
+The weekend was a memorable one in both France and Ireland as the blue-blooded Siyarafina and Zarkallani shone at Longchamp and The Curragh opened its new grandstand, named in honour of H.H. the Aga Khan.

-Siyarafina, who had been so impressive in winning her first two outings this spring, confirmed all of her promise with a comfortable success in the Group 1 Prix Saint Alary on Sunday.
+Siyarafina, who had been so impressive in winning her first two outings this spring, confirmed all of her promise with a comfortable success in the Gr.1 Prix Saint Alary on Sunday.
 The filly becomes a record eighth winner of this Group 1 contest for the Aga Khan Studs and she will now attempt to follow in the footsteps of her forebears Zainta (1998) and Sarafina (2010) who both completed the Prix Saint Alary / Prix de Diane double.
 Now unbeaten in three races, Siyarafina is a three-quarter sister to leading French sire Siyouni, as she is by Pivotal and out of Siyenica (Azamour), a Listed-winning half-sister to the Haras de Bonneval stallion.

 ...

-Zarkallani after winning his maiden.
+Zarkallani after winning his maiden

 ...

-Official opening of The Curragh's new racecourse grandstand.
+Official opening of The Curragh's new racecourse grandstand

 At The Curragh on Sunday, the new racecourse grandstand was officially opened by the Taoiseach Leo Varadkar and H.H. the Aga Khan, whose name it carries.
 Indeed, the redevelopment project was initiated by His Highness who stated in his speech at the Moyglare dinner in 2000: "The Curragh racecourse [...] deserves to be resuscitated not by the implementation of unavoidable improvements only, but a dramatic new grand plan.